Phala-Network/solo-mining-scripts/README.md

 sudo phala uninstall
 ```

-Delete the mining script repository (if still on your machine) by executing, you may first need to find your home directory, where `solo-mining-scripts-main` should reside.
-To find this out, execute:
+Delete the mining script repository (if still on your machine) by executing:

 ```bash
 rm -rf $HOME/solo-mining-scripts-main